AleksandrRogachev94/auto_service_cli/spec.md

 - [x] Implement both list and detail views
 In CLI class #list_centers method was implemented.
 It shows 30 centers near entered zip code.
 In CLI class #get_details method was implemented.
-It invokes the method to scrape the data from the specific url and list the results.
+It invokes the method to scrape the data from the specific url and lists the results.